 “Where are we going?”
 Patrick asked with just a bit of hesitation, and quite a bit of excitement.

-"Oh!
+“Oh!
 There is an old church out in the forest about 45 minutes from the city.
-It's just absolutely beautiful.
-You just must come with me to see it before you go home.
-You have never seen anything like it.
-Please tell me you will come with me."
+It’s just absolutely beautiful.
+You have to come with me to see it before you go home.
+You’ve never seen anything like it.
+Please, tell me you will come with me?”
 Tara was practically out of breath, trying to explain everything at once.

 Patrick checked his watch and saw that it was only three in the afternoon.
 He had plenty of time before his parents would return to the hotel and expect him and Lily to be there.
-Also, knowing his sister, she probably wouldn't return until after midnight since she knew that their parents were going out to the bars that night.
-He thought about it for a moment and realized he felt safe and comfortable with Tara.
-He decided to just go for it.
-Wondering to himself, "What's the worst that could happen," he climbed into the truck and said, "Well lets go!"
+Also, knowing his sister, she probably wouldn’t return until after midnight since she knew that their parents were going out to the bars that night.
+He thought about it for a moment and realized he should just go for it.
+He was surprised by how much he trusted Tara in such a short time.
+Wondering to himself, “What’s the worst that could happen,” he climbed into the truck and said, “Well let’s go!”

 Tara beamed when he agreed to join her.
 She knew she liked him, and wished that he didn’t have to leave in the morning.
 Knowing she couldn’t change his plans she decided to have a fun day with him, and maybe they could email each other once he got back home.

 Starting up the truck, Tara pulled into the light traffic and headed out of town.
 The first half of the trip, Patrick pointed out parts of New Orleans he had visited.
 After they drove out of the city she pulled onto a two lane highway and headed further into the forest.
 Pretty soon, Patrick had no idea where he was but it did not bother him.